Blue Line (San Diego Trolley): History

-When the Green Line was brought into service in 2005, the Blue Line was cut back to the Old Town Transit Center.
+When the Green Line was brought into service in 2005, the Blue Line was cut back to Old Town Transit Center.
 At rush hours, however, some Blue Line trains continued onto Qualcomm Stadium; and from Qualcomm Stadium onto San Ysidro.
 On September 3, 2006, the rush hour service Blue line trains were discontinued entirely, due to duplication of service with Green Line service.
 All Blue Line trains then terminated at Old Town.
 Rush hour Blue Line trains operated from San Ysidro to America Plaza with some serving the Bayside.

 Blue Line service also experienced some change in the stations served.
-The San Diego Square station located between 7th and 8th Avenues in Downtown closed in 1986 due to low ridership and its close proximity to Fifth Avenue station.
-Later that year, the Bayfront/E Street station in Chula Vista opened in October 1986, about five years after service already operated along the tracks served.
-At the same time, the Centre City station on C Street, between Sixth Avenue and Fifth Avenue, was renamed the Fifth Avenue station.
-The Fenton Parkway stop was an 'infill' station that opened in 2000; however, it is now only served by the Green Line.
+The San Diego Square station located between 7th and 8th Avenues in downtown closed in 1986 due to low ridership and its close proximity to Fifth Avenue station.
+Later that year, E Street station in Chula Vista opened in October 1986, about five years after service already operated along the tracks served.
+At the same time, the Centre City station on C Street, between Sixth Avenue and Fifth Avenue, was renamed Fifth Avenue station.
+Fenton Parkway station was an 'infill' station that opened in 2000; however, it, like the rest of the stations on the route to Mission San Diego, is now only served by the Green Line.